 - May Help Improve Heart Health

-Now that we know the health benefits of tangerine, let’s also be aware of the possible adverse effects of having tangerines.
+Now that we know the health benefits of tangerine, let’s also be aware of the possible adverse effects of consuming tangerines.

-While tangerines are presumably safe, there might be a possibility for allergy in case you are allergic to other citrus fruits.
+While tangerines are presumably safe, it’s best to proceed with caution if one is allergic to other citrus fruits.

 People with citrus allergies should avoid tangerines, especially raw or juiced.
-You might develop an allergy because of cross-reactivity with other pollen allergens as well (10).
-Common signs of an allergy would include itching, redness, swelling, or even burning on touching the skin or fruit pulp of tangerine.
-The allergy might cause digestive or respiratory problems as well.
-In case you suspect an allergic reaction to tangerine, consult your doctor to get a proper diagnosis to help manage it better.
+An allergic reaction may develop due to cross-reactivity with other pollen allergens as well (13).
+Common signs of an allergy include itching, redness, swelling, and burning upon touching the skin or fruit pulp of the fruit.
+The allergy might also cause digestive or respiratory problems.
+If any of these symptoms occur, it’s important to consult one’s doctor to get a proper diagnosis of an allergy to tangerines.

 Tangerines and oranges both belong to the citrus family and are sometimes used interchangeably.
 Though both have a similar nutrient profile and culinary uses, there are a few differences that might help tell them apart.